 19th August – Moreia Chapel (Capel Coffa John Elias),Llangefni

 Summer of Smiles – We are taking part in Child Friendly Cardiff’s Summer of Smiles event!
 We will be offering unplugged activities and tech demonstrations on City Hall lawn in Cardiff on 21 July, 28 July and 4 August.
-The event is free and there is no need to book, just drop by as you like!
+Entry to the event is £2 and you can register here!